 The two young men also convicted of first-degree murder weren’t under 18 and aren’t entitled to a new sentence.

 Frequently Asked Questions

-Tia Skinner is currently serving a life without parole sentence
+Tia Skinner is serving a life sentence without the possibility of parole

 Tia Skinner Videos